singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_13.JPG)

-*Case D: N is a left child, and Pis a right child.*
+*Case D: N is a left child, and P is a right child.*

 This is a mirror image of case B.